Elanchezhian2712/OIBSIP/README.md

 # OIBSIP
-WWeb Development and Designing Intern at Oasis Infobyte
+Web Development and Designing Intern at Oasis Infobyte